-- timing, duration and overall impact of the COVID-19 pandemic on the Company's business and operations; - challenges presented by current inventories and largely unrestricted imports of uranium products into the U.S.; - future estimates for production; - capital expenditures; - operating costs; - mineral resources, grade estimates and recovery rates; - market prices; - business strategies and measures to implement such strategies; - competitive strengths; - estimates of goals for expansion and growth of the business and operations; - plans and references to our future successes; - our history of operating losses and uncertainty of future profitability; - status as an exploration stage company; - the lack of mineral reserves; - risks associated with obtaining permits and other authorizations in the U.S.; - risks associated with current variable economic conditions; - our ability to service our debt and maintain compliance with all restrictive covenants related to the debt facility and security documents; - the possible impact of future debt or equity financings; - the hazards associated with mining production operations; - compliance with environmental laws and regulations; - wastewater management; - uncertainty regarding the pricing and collection of accounts;
+- timing, duration and overall impact of the COVID-19 pandemic on our business and operations; - · political, economic and regulatory risks and social unrest, including the conflict between Ukraine and Russia; - · challenges presented by current inventories and largely unrestricted imports of uranium products into the U.S.; - future estimates for production; - capital expenditures; - operating costs; - · mineral resources, grade estimates and recovery rates; - market prices; - · business strategies and measures to implement such strategies; - competitive strengths; - · estimates of goals for expansion and growth of the business and operations; - plans and references to our future successes; - · our history of operating losses and uncertainty of future profitability; - · status as an exploration stage company; - · the lack of mineral reserves; - · risks associated with obtaining permits and other authorizations in the U.S.; - · risks associated with current variable economic conditions, including the rate of inflation; - our ability to service our debt and maintain compliance with all restrictive covenants related to the debt facility and security documents; - · the possible impact of future debt or equity financings; - · the hazards associated with mining production operations; - · compliance with environmental laws and regulations; - · wastewater management; - · uncertainty regarding the pricing and collection of accounts; - · the possibility for adverse results in potential litigation;

-- the possibility for adverse results in potential litigation; - uncertainties associated with changes in law, government policy and regulation; - uncertainties associated with a Canada Revenue Agency or U.S. Internal Revenue Service audit of any of our cross-border transactions; - adverse changes in general business conditions in any of the countries in which we do business; - changes in size and structure; - the effectiveness of management and our strategic relationships; - ability to attract and retain key personnel and management; - uncertainties regarding the need for and ability to obtain additional capital; - sufficiency of insurance coverages; - uncertainty regarding the fluctuations of quarterly results; - foreign currency exchange risks; - ability to enforce civil liabilities under U.S. securities laws outside the U.S.; - ability to maintain our listing on the NYSE American and TSX; - risks associated with the expected classification as a "passive foreign investment company" under the applicable provisions of the U.S. Internal Revenue Code of 1986, as amended: - risks associated with our investments; - other factors, many of which are beyond our control; and - other risks and uncertainties described elsewhere in this prospectus supplement, our Annual Report on Form 10-K for the fiscal year ended December 31, 2020 and in other filings we make with the SEC.
+- uncertainties associated with changes in law, government policy and regulation; - · uncertainties associated with a Canada Revenue Agency or U.S. Internal Revenue Service audit of any of our cross border transactions; - adverse changes in general business conditions in any of the countries in which we do business; - changes in size and structure; - the effectiveness of management and our strategic relationships; - · ability to attract and retain key personnel and management; - · uncertainties regarding the need for additional capital; - sufficiency of insurance coverages, bonding surety arrangements, and indemnifications for our inventory; - · uncertainty regarding the fluctuations of quarterly results; - · foreign currency exchange risks; - ability to enforce civil liabilities under U.S. securities laws outside the U.S.; - ability to maintain our listing on the NYSE American and TSX; - · risks associated with the expected classification as a "passive foreign investment company" under the applicable provisions of the U.S. Internal Revenue Code of 1986, as amended: - risks associated with our investments; - other factors, many of which are beyond our control; and - other risks and uncertainties described elsewhere in this prospectus supplement, the accompanying prospectus, our Annual Report on Form 10-K for the fiscal year ended December 31, 2021 and in other filings we make with the SEC.

 This list is not exhaustive of the factors that may affect our forward-looking statements.
-Some of the important risks and uncertainties that could affect forward-looking statements are described further under the section heading "Risk Factors" in this prospectus supplement and accompanying prospectus.
+Some of the important risks and uncertainties that could affect forward-looking statements are described further under the section heading "Risk Factors" in this prospectus supplement and the accompanying prospectus.
 Although we have attempted to identify important factors that could cause actual results to differ materially from those described in forward-looking statements, there may be other factors that cause results not to be as anticipated, estimated or intended.
-Should one or more of these risks or uncertainties materialize, or should underlying assumptions prove incorrect, actual results may vary materially from those anticipated, believed, estimated or expected.
+Should one or more of these risks or uncertainties materialize, or should underlying assumptions prove incorrect, actual results may vary materially from those anticipated, estimated or expected.
 We caution readers not to place undue reliance on any such forward-looking statements, which speak only as of the date made.
 Except as required by law, we disclaim any obligation subsequently to revise any forward-looking statements to reflect events or circumstances after the date of such statements or to reflect the occurrence of anticipated or unanticipated events.
 We qualify all of the forward-looking statements contained or incorporated by reference in this prospectus supplement by the foregoing cautionary statements.